Graduate Certificate in Emergency Preparedness and Homeland Security

 |Terrorism and Public Policy|

 MPH 508 has prerequisites of MPH 503 and MPH 506 which must be taken first and in that order.
-Students with different course work in statistics and research methods may submit a Student Petition form to substitute that course work for these prerequisites.
+Students with different course work in statistics and research methods may submit a Student Petition Application to substitute that course work for these prerequisites.

 Students must take at least two four-hour electives from a list of 400- and 500-level courses from participating departments.
 Students selecting PAD 533 for the core or a three-hour elective must take an additional elective for the certificate.
 Students may select the electives, in consultation with their advisor, from the following courses (other electives may be considered).